Nepal government meets sherpas' demands after deadly avalanche

 Until now there has been no provision for government compensation for sherpas hired by international expeditions to carry gear, and in the past these groups have provided financial assistance on their own in the case of accidents.

-Five of 40 sherpas in an expedition organised by hiking group Alpine Ascents were killed in the avalanche.
+Five of 40 sherpas in an expedition organized by hiking group Alpine Ascents were killed in the avalanche.

 "It's horrible," said Vern Tejas, a 61-year-old senior guide for the Seattle-based firm who has summited Everest 10 times.
 "Some of these guys I have been working with for 10-15 years."